 Garage Bike Lift System

-As any bike owner knows, bike storage can be a vexing problem.
-In my case, with four plus bikes, wall hooks simply weren’t going to cut it.
-I opted to go with a hoist system mostly because I wanted the bikes to be as high up and out of the way as possible …and maybe a little just because pulleys are fun.
-There are of course commercial solutions available, but most, if not all, look like quality was sacrificed to meet low price points, yuck.
-So I built my own.
-Pretty basic stuff, but I am posting pics here in case it helps anyone thinking of doing something similar.
+Any bike owner will likely agree that bike storage can be a tricky problem.
+They are big bulky items that don’t really fit anywhere compactly.
+With five bikes, wall hooks weren’t going going to cut it in my case, even if I had the space.
+So I opted to build a hoist system instead.
+Mostly because I wanted the bikes to be up and out of the way, but also probably a little because pulleys are fun.
+I looked at the commercial products first, but all of them left me with the impression that quality was a distant second priority to achieving a competitive low price point.
+Yuck.
+So, I built my own.
+Nothing too complicated, but thought I’d post it here in case it helps anyone thinking of doing something similar.

 Hardware Info: